Skip to main content

 Performance signals

-Three alerts that compare recent performance to the campaign's own 28 day baseline.
+Six alerts compare recent performance to the account's or campaign's own baseline.
 These are the noisiest category, so they ship with conservative defaults, noise floors (minimum impressions, clicks, and spend), and consecutive observations debounce.

 Click through rate dropping